FundyPhytoPhys/Baltic_Photoperiod/Code/code.md

 Information about documents added to this folder.

+- Assess_MultiCultiData.Rmd process and merge all .Rds from Data/ProcessedData/ProcessedMCData folder.
+This .Rmd generate PICO_NestedFitsData.Rds and PICO_LongerFitsData.Rds (both stored in Data/CleanData/CleanedMCData folder).

 - Import_JazEmData.Rmd imports Jaz radiospectrometer files from Data/RawData/JazEmData.zip folder and stored in Data/ImportedData/ImportedJazEmData folder as:
 Baltic_Photoperiod_Imported_JazEmData.Rds